-Below we are sharing our learnings from the past couple of weeks for you and your organisation to use for manoeuvring the information overload:
+Below we are sharing our learnings from the past couple of weeks for you and your organisation to use to filter online information and manoeuvre the information overload:

 The coronavirus touched all of our daily activities, jobs and sectors.
 Identifying the most valuable information for your organisation requires effort by understanding what exactly you are looking for.
 Conduct careful research online and offline to define the space in which you can find your information.
 Ask yourself questions like: